-A goal of 50 incentives has been established for San Diego APCD for FY 2023-24.
-As noted above, San Diego APCD is currently in the development phase of their program.
+A goal of 150 incentives has been established for San Diego APCD for FY 2024-25.
+As noted above, San Diego APCD recently concluded the development phase of their program.
 During FY 22-23, progress was made by contracting with GRID Alternatives (GRID) to be the program administrator.
-The District and GRID have been meeting regularly to develop the San Diego CC4A program.
+The district and GRID have been meeting regularly to develop the San Diego APCD CC4A program.
 The air district has launched a program webpage and has been working to secure contracts with a car dismantler and car dealers to help serve the program.
 The requirement for the car dismantler to have a Bureau of Automotive Repair (BAR) certification has been a limiting factor in how many local dismantlers are eligible for the program.
-The current San Diego CC4A program is in a "soft open" period where the District is working through processes to ensure a successful area-wide launch.
+The current San Diego APCD CC4A program is officially launched where the district is working through processes to ensure a successful area-wide launch.
 Some prospective applicants have submitted initial paperwork to work through program eligibility requirements.
 When the car dismantler and more car dealers are under contract and ready to serve the program a more official opening of the program will be announced.